 How much does the program cost?

 Each course is currently $870 per credit hour; the BMS is earned through 34 credit hours.

 Are there any opportunities for research?

 Yes.
 Within various department of the university there are research assistantships available.
 Independent research is also encouraged and supported.
 Each year students present at the Associated Colleges of the Chicago Area (ACCA) research symposium.

 Are there any volunteer/leadership opportunities?

 Endless volunteer opportunities are available in River Forest, nearby Oak Park, and downtown Chicago.
-Check out www.volunteermatch.org.
-In addition, we have a newly formed and very successful MEDLIFE chapter.
+Check out volunteermatch.org.
+In addition, we have a very successful MEDLIFE chapter.
 This group (20-40 students) travels over spring break to provide basic medical care to impoverished communities.
-In 2012 this group traveled to Ecuador, in 2013, to Peru.
-We also have a thriving MAPS chapter with 100% post bacc leadership, and a developing Post Bacc Club which oversees various sections including Dentistry Section, Career-Changers Section, and PA Section.
+In 2012 this group traveled to Ecuador, in 2013, to Peru, and back to Ecuador in 2014.
+We also have a thriving MAPS chapter with 100% post-bacc leadership, and a developing chapter of AMSA.

 Can I get a waiver of the application fee?

 No, because there is no application fee.
 You can apply online for free.